Tools and Methods for Digital Technology

 - Read/Watch Carefully: Take notes during class demos and as you complete tutorials.
 Challenge yourself to learn new things.

 - Save Everything: Save/back-up your files as you work (at least two different places).
-Again, always have your thumb drive with you!
+Again, always have a way to back up your files!

 - Check your WSU email at least once a day for important notifications.
 Effective August 24, 2015, all official WSU email communication must be sent to your WSU email address, and I will not respond to emails sent from other addresses.